 In 1978, Nasseri claimed that he had been expelled from Iran for speaking out against the last king of Iran, Mohammad Reza Shah.
 However, there are questions and doubts about Nasseri’s veracity that he was expelled from Iran.

 He then applied for citizenship in more than one country.
 His application was not accepted.
 In every country he applied for their citizenship, the application got rejected, and the reasons are unknown.

 The United Nations High Commissioner for Refugees in Belgium called him a refugee, and he got a refugee badge from them.
 He was allowed to enter several European countries at the Refugee Badge Fair.
 This Refugee Badge saved him from becoming driven away from any country, and at last, He decided to spend the rest of his life in Britain.
 For this, He changed his name to and taken names as Sir Alfred Mehran.

 How He Become The Terminal Man?

-To live happily and become the citizen in Britan, he flew from France to London in 1986.
+To live happily and become a citizen in Britain, he flew from France to London in 1986.
 After landing in London, he could not show his passport to the immigration officers.
 As a result, he was sent to France from the airport back again.
-Landing into France’s Charles de Gaulle airport, he was arrested by the France police.
+Landing at France’s Charles de Gaulle airport, he was arrested by the France police.

 Nasseri was a refugee in the eyes of the law.
 It was not possible to send him to any specific country.
 And he wanted to go to Britain.
 That was not possible.
 From then on, his home became the number one terminal at the airport in France.